Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Vegepygmy.md

   - Vegepygmy
 ---
 # [[5.
 Mechanics\Bestiary\Plant\Vegepygmy.md|Vegepygmy]]
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-252*
+252, Volo's Guide to Monsters p.
+196*

 Typical vegepygmies originate from the remains left behind when a Humanoid or a Giant is killed by [[5.
 Mechanics/Traps Hazards/Russet Mold.md|russet mold]].
 One or more vegepygmies emerge from the corpse a day later.